The History of Tales of the Crypt

 While living in Ohio, Nathan and the Warren family had been introduced to the African Methodist Episcopal Church.
 The AME church had broken away from the Methodist Church in Pennsylvania because black congregants wanted their own place of worship, independent from the white church.
 Almost as soon as he returned from Ohio, Nathan started the Bethel AME Church in Little Rock and was ordained as a minister.
 The Bethel AME Church is still a vital part of the downtown community, although it has moved into a different building that takes up the block bordered by 16th Street and Wright Avenue between Izard and State Streets.
 It is celebrating its sesquicentennial this year.

 The year Nathan Warren started Bethel AME Church was a turning point not just in his life, but in the lives of all American slaves in rebellious states.
-The Emancipation Proclamation had been issued January 1 of that year, and Civil War raged across the country.
+The Emancipation Proclamation had been issued on January 1 of that year, and the Civil War raged across the country.
 Most of the battles fought in Arkansas occurred after January 1863, including the battles of Bayou Meto (also known as Reed’s Bridge) and Bayou Fourche, both of which were fought on the Union army’s approach to Little Rock.

 With Lee’s surrender at Appomattox, the rest of Nathan Warren’s family soon became free.
 Most of the children from his first marriage were adults now, and many of those ten children had inherited Nathan’s musical talent.
 Nathan was a popular fiddler, and his children played other instruments and performed publicly as a group.